 - Update control.
 Disable Umbrella Roaming updates from the Dashboard.
 Turn on updates when ready to deploy the update after testing

 - Full support of all AnyConnect modes.
-The standalone client requires modification to most running modes, plus does not support split tunneling and tunnel-all-dns or split-dns.
+The standalone client requires modification to most running modes, plus does not support tunnel-all-dns or split-dns.
 See the limitations of the standalone client at https://support.opendns.com/entries/95819618-Roaming-Client-VPNs-and-VPN-Compatibility#AnyConnect.

 - No additional software required for AnyConnect users (just a new module)